yeasy/docker-compose-files/hyperledger/1.0/README.md

 # Hyperledger fabric 1.0

-Here we show steps on how to setup a fabric 1.0 network, and then use it to run chaincode tests.
+Here we show steps on how to setup a fabric 1.0 network on Linux (e.g., Ubuntu/Debian), and then use it to run chaincode tests.

 If you're not familiar with Docker and Blockchain technology yet, feel free to have a look at 2 books (in CN):

 * [Docker Practice](https://github.com/yeasy/docker_practice)
 * [Blockchain Guide](https://github.com/yeasy/blockchain_guide)

-## Environment Setup
+## Setup

 tldr :)

-With Linxu (e.g., Ubuntu/Debian) and MacOS, you can simple use the following scripts to setup the environment and start a 4 peer (belonging to 2 organizations) fabric network.
+The following scripts will setup the environment and start a 4 peer (belonging to 2 organizations) fabric network.

 ```sh
 $ bash scripts/setup_Docker.sh  # Install Docker, Docker-Compose